 "Tomorrow.
 I don't have time for you now."

 My inquiry is me in front of a wall of lawyers and a few select politicians.
 Wicked Games is on a loop in my head from the taxi radio.
 I hate it when that happens.
-After the meeting is officially opened, a man stands up, a bit of a mess with slicked back black hair.
-He has the easy arrogance of a lawyer who is actually good at his job and doesn't need to put too much effort into his appearance for his abilities to be known.
-He is legendary according to Wikipedia, but I got bored half-way through the article.
+After the meeting is officially opened, a man stands up - a bit of a mess with slicked back black hair.
+He has the easy arrogance of a lawyer who is actually good at his job and doesn't need to put too much effort into his appearance for his abilities to be known, because he's more than aware of them.
+He's legendary, according to Wikipedia, but I got bored half-way through the article.
 He must be Lawliet then.

 "Yagami-san, do you know Italian?"
 Lawliet asks me.